 A mental health expert such as a

 psychiatrist often makes the diagnosis after an evaluation.
-He or she talks with you,
+They talk with you, your

-your partner, and your child.
-He or she will ask for a full history of your child’s
+partner, and your child.
+They will ask for a full history of your child’s development,

-development, life events, emotions, behaviors, school performance, and the stressful
+life events, emotions, behaviors, school performance, and the stressful event.

 Treatment will depend on your